jpverkamp/blog/content/reviews/books/Rick Riordan/The Heroes of Olympus/5 - The Blood of Olympus.md

 ---
 So, The Heroes of Olympus.
 It's the second series based on the idea that all of the Greek (and now Roman) myths were true.
 The gods/demigods/et al live in the 'center of the Western world' (read: America).
 It's actually a really neat idea and a really neat world.
 It turns out, those old myths are _really weird_.

-But herein lies the main problem I had with [[todo:The Lost Hero]]().
+But herein lies the main problem I had with [[The Lost Hero]]().
 We've already been there / done this. [[The Lightning Thief]]() did it and did it better.
 If you only read one of the two, I would honestly suggest that one.
 On the other hand, if you loved the Percy Jackson books and want to read more?
 You could do far worse.

 <!--more-->